7.2 - Jurisdiction

 - the request for a change in bond is not moot as described in Chapter 7.4 (Mootness)

-The respondent may ask even if:
+The alien may ask even if:

 (b) Appellate Jurisdiction

-(1) Immigration judge decisions - The Board has jurisdiction over appeals of immigration judge bond rulings.
+(1) Immigration Judge decisions - The Board has jurisdiction over appeals of Immigration Judge bond rulings.
 See 8 C.F.R. §§ 1003.1(b)(7), 1003.19(f), 1003.38, 1236.1(d)(3)(i).
-The Board also has general emergency stay authority when DHS appeals an immigration judge’s custody decision.
+The Board also has general emergency stay authority when DHS appeals an Immigration Judge’s custody decision.
 See 8 C.F.R. § 1003.19(h)(4)(i).

-(2) DHS decisions - The Board has jurisdiction over certain appeals involving DHS bond decisions made subsequent to an immigration judge ruling.
+(2) DHS decisions - The Board has jurisdiction over certain appeals involving DHS bond decisions made subsequent to an Immigration Judge ruling.
 See 8 C.F.R. § 1236.1(d)(3).
 The Board does not have jurisdiction over appeals from DHS custody decisions involving:

-- respondents in exclusion proceedings
+- aliens in exclusion proceedings

-- “arriving aliens,” as defined in 8 C.F.R. § 1001.1(q), in removal proceedings
+- "arriving aliens,” as described in 8 C.F.R. § 1001.1(q), in removal proceedings

 8 C.F.R. § 1003.19(h)(2)(i).

-(3) Jurisdictional issues - The Board has jurisdiction to rule on whether an immigration judge has jurisdiction to make a bond determination.
+(3) Jurisdictional issues - The Board has jurisdiction to rule on whether an Immigration Judge has jurisdiction to make a bond determination.

 (c) No Jurisdiction